 - I do include paper choices too for a “Plan B” when our internet is acting up.

 Math- Mobymax.com, HappyNumbers.com, LearnZillion Lessons, Apps- Timed Test Arcade, Door 24, Number Frames, Subtilizing, Number Bond Blasters, NumberLine, Teachley’s Addimals and Subtractimals and Math Fight.

 I used these images to create larger boards for display.
 You can see that “Post-its” are used assign names to groups so they can be easily changed and you can also see in the pictures below that I have laminated the app tiles and taped down the ones I want them to use in that station for the day.
 I often use the same ones for a week or so, depending on what the group needs at the time.
 Since my room is lacking visual space, I have the boards adhered together, laminated and on rings so I can flip over from Reading in the morning to Math in the afternoon.
 I have finally found a routine and resources that fit the tech available to me.
 Right now I have 15 iPads that we keep in the room at all times and we share an older set of 30 iPads in a chargeable cart.
 We also visit a computer lab once a week to work on our “Google Ninja Skills”.

-- This recording booth, we affectionately named- “Chatter Box” with acoustic tiles will be available in my Amazon Store after this Thanksgiving, 2015.
-So, check back then for my detailed post.
-I have surprisingly had many requests for it.
-It has been revolutionary for our digital projects.
-Trying to record audio in a tiny room with 27, 7-8 years old can be a challenge and I cannot let kids leave my room unsupervised.
+- This recording booth, we affectionately named- “Chatter Box” I created it using an IKEA file box for $5.00 with acoustic tiles I found from the Foam Factory, 12 tiles for $10.00 at the time of this post.
 The tiles are adhered using velcro and fully collapsible for greater storage.
-I have been very happy with their recording results and this year, my students are not coming up to me frustrated about someone talking in the background of their recording.
+I have been very happy with their recording results.
+My students are not coming up to me frustrated about someone talking in the background of their recording.